Company | Contact | Country |

 This is a BDD scenario (from Dan North, a man I respect and admire):

-+Scenario 1: Account is in credit+
++Scenario 1: Account is in credit+This is that BDD scenario turned into testing:

 Given the account is in credit